-What Do I Need to Know About Ceremony Music?
+What Do Couples Need to Know About Ceremony Music?

 “Ceremony music is the perfect place to add personality and passion.
 Sure, you can go the traditional route with Canon in D, but today's modern couples are personalizing the ceremony.
-Just like how the traditional flower girl is being updated with the “flower dude,” the music should evolve too.
-Acoustic versions of popular love songs are trending right now.
-Remakes like Haley Reinhart's Can't Help Falling in Love top the most requested list.
-Instrumental versions of popular songs are also hot with The Piano Guys Thousand Years still holds the top spot.” -Mike Greenberg, owner Spark Wedding Events
+Just like how the traditional flower girl is being updated with the ‘flower dude,' the music should evolve too.
+Acoustic versions of popular love songs are trending right now.” -Mike Greenberg, owner, Spark Wedding Events

 “Quite often, ceremony music is something couples tend to overlook when budgeting their entertainment needs for their wedding.
 The DJ can not only facilitate that with ease but can also provide a microphone for the officiant.
 Some things to consider when selecting the specific songs for the ceremony are how far the walk down the aisle is and whether that song will be long enough to accommodate it.
 Something else to think about is whether or not they are including grandparents and parents in the processional, and if so, what song would they like for them.” -Jaime Corbitt, of Grant Hemond & Associates

-What Do I Need to Know About Cocktail Hour Music?
+What Do Couples Need to Know About Cocktail Hour Music?

-“Cocktail Hour music should be fun, upbeat, but still in the background so guests can converse without being blasted by the music.
+“Cocktail hour music should be fun, upbeat, but still in the background so guests can converse without being blasted by the music.
 There are so many directions you can go with cocktail hour music.
 Step it up a notch with music that you love.
 Instrumentals of pop songs are a great way to add the right amount of ambiance.
 Piano Guys, Vitamin String Quartet, and The Brooklyn Duo are great examples of this style of music.
-Cocktail hour is a great place for the music that you want for your reception, yet it doesn't fit the “dinner” or “dancing” style of music.
-From love songs to the Chainsmokers, make your cocktail hour fun for your guests!” -Mike Greenberg, owner Spark Wedding Events
+Cocktail hour is a great place for the music that you want for your reception, yet it doesn't fit the dinner or dancing style of music.
+Make your cocktail hour fun for your guests!” -Mike Greenberg, owner, Spark Wedding Events

-What Do I Need to Know About Reception Music?
+What Do Couples Need to Know About Reception Music?

-Should I Hire Live Musicians or a DJ?
+Should Couples Hire Live Musicians or a DJ?

 “Yes and yes.
 It truly depends on what you are looking for.
 Musicians are great for ceremony and cocktail hour as they add a very personal touch, but they cost more than a DJ.
 DJs are great because all of the music is right at their fingertips.” -Mike Greenberg, owner Spark Wedding Events

-How Do I Know if I'm Hiring the Right Musician/DJ?
+How Do Couples Know if They're Hiring the Right Musician/DJ?

 “Write out a list of what you're looking for.
 Go over all of your questions with your DJ/musician and compare their answers to other companies.
 Talk to them either over the phone or in person.
 Do they mesh well with you?
 Do you like what you hear?
 Do they have great reviews?
 Are they in your price range?
 Do you feel they are going to do a great job at your event?
 Do your research.
 Don't just assume.
 Ask plenty of questions!
 Also, give yourself a few days to soak everything in before you make a decision.
 If it feels right and you and your partner both agree, then you have your person!” -Christopher Grainger, owner of Graingertainment